Matt Perry: England rugby

 England coach Clive Woodward, selected Perry for his first match in charge against Australia in the autumn 1997.
 Perry was awarded Man of the Match on his debut.
 In the Rugby Football Union's 1997/98 awards, Perry was recognised as the young player of the year.

 In 1998, Perry went on England's "Tour to Hell" of Australia, New Zealand and South Africa.
 During the 76–0 defeat by Australia, he played out of position at centre.
 He was part of England's squad for the 1999 Rugby World Cup.

 Aged 23, Perry beat Jonathan Webb's record to become England's most capped full back with 35 caps in the position, a record that has since been overtaken by Mike Brown.
 He went on to score 10 tries for England.
 A back injury saw him dropped from the England squad for Iain Balshaw; he later made way for both Jason Robinson and Josh Lewsey.
 Perry made his last appearance for the England senior team in 2001 when he played against France.
 Perry subsequently went on the 2001 British & Irish Lions tour to Australia, playing in all three tests.

 Later career

 Perry continued to play for Bath after his final England appearance, but was plagued by injuries.
 He was forced to withdraw from the 2004 Zurich Premiership final due to a calf strain sustained in the pre-match warm-up.

 Retirement

 A bulging disc in Perry's back resulted in spasms and sciatic damage in his left leg, and he retired from playing rugby on 27 March 2007.
 On ending his rugby career, he was reported to be joining a consultancy company.
 He is the founder and director of the company Transition 15.

 Family

 Perry's father Brendan and grandfather Idris also played for Bath.
 One of Perry's grandmothers was from the town of Ballyhaunis in County Mayo, Ireland.
 He has two sons.

 Charitable support

-Perry is proud ambassador of Wiltshire and Bath Air Ambulance Charity.
+Perry is the ambassador of Wiltshire and Bath Air Ambulance Charity.